EvaLicousDev/3DWorldCreationWithComputerVisionAndUnreal/README.md

 capibilities and incredible PCG (procedural content generation) plugins, allowing each generated world to be unique.

-The concepts used in this procet are transferable to other similar projects.
+Many concepts used in this project are transferable to other similar projects.
 Real-world scenarios include prototyping for games or visualising worlds for story telling purposes.